-Diagnostic Message: The diagnostics messages can be visualized by the CPU graphic display using the OTD key or using the CPU's System Web Page.
+Diagnostic Message: The diagnostics messages can be visualized by the CPU graphic display using the OTD key or using the System Web Page, through the Bus Information tab.

 6.1.4.2.
 Detailed Diagnostics

 The tables below contain Nexto Series' CPUs detailed diagnostics.
 It is important to have in mind the observations below before consulting them: